 - The ethics of human experimentation, by way of Projects Castor and Leda

-- Clones and identity: What we can learn from twin studies and tensions among Orphan Black‘s clone “sisters”
+- What we can learn about clones and identity from twin studies and tensions among Orphan Black’s clone “sisters”

-- The brave new world of genetic enhancement, clonal dynasties, and how Helena and Kira Manning fit in
+- The brave new world of genetic enhancement and clonal dynasties, and how Helena and Kira Manning fit in

 In the process, What We Talk About When We Talk About Clone Club reveals why Orphan Black is some of today’s most engaging and thought-provoking television.